The day we almost lost an invoice

 <submitInvoice> <invoiceId /> <invoicePayloadDefinedByForumDatenaustausch /> </submitInvoice>

 When we designed the system, we also did rough calculations for capacity planning of our queuing system.
 In order to do that, we used the sample data provided by the standard body.
-The payloads were usually around 100 KB, and with a maximum of 1 MB.
-At the time we were using MSMQ as a transport layer and we knew that the message size could be a maximum of 4 MB.
-So everything seemed to be fine.
+The payloads were usually around 100 KB, and with a maximum of 256 KB.
+At the time we were using Azure Service Bus in the Premium tier as a transport layer and we knew that the message size could be a maximum of 1 MB.
+1 So everything seemed to be fine.
 But one day we rediscovered an important detail in the invoice XML definition that we had completely forgotten, and we hit the maximum message size limit of the queuing system.

 The request format allows the embedding of documents into the invoice in raw format.
 The complex type defined by the schema looks like this: